 Here is a breakdown of where Patch Notes do appear:

 - When a player clicks to view updates from the Steam client's download window.

 - In a compact format on your game's News Hub

 - In a compact format within your game's library detail window.

 - The most recent patch notes will also be linked from your store page.

 To post your patch notes, visit your app's landing page in Steamworks and scroll down to "Post/Manage Events & Announcements".
 Clicking that option will take you to a screen to select the type of event you wish to post.
 Click "Create new Event or Announcement" and then you can select "A Game Update" to expand the options and then select "Small Update / Patch Notes".

 Associating Patch Notes with your Build

-You can now associate any Update News event with a specific build, such that it is directly accessible to players from the Downloads view via a PATCH NOTES
+Associate any Update News event with a specific build, which is required to make that event accessible to players from the Downloads view via a PATCH NOTES

 link.
 To do so, click the Link to Build